SebastianMartino/Music-Maze/README.md

 When the game is started, there will be a maze in the center and 4 different grand staffs.
 The location of the staff represents which note should be played to move in a certain direction.
 After playing one of the notes, if possible, the RED square will move in that direction.
 The goal is to get the RED square to the GREEN square.

 ![Screenshot](gallery.jpg)

+## How to run
+Source code can be run with python with the following libraries installed: Pygame, Pyaudio, Aubio, Numpy.
+There is also an executable available that does not require python installed.
+(Windows only)